-Lower Wordsigns That May in Some Cases Be in Contact With Lower Punctuation enough must meet the same wordsign criteria as the alphabetic and strong wordsigns.
+Lower Wordsigns That May in Some Cases Be in Contact With Lower Punctuation in dots 3 and 5 (lower i)

+enough must meet the same wordsign criteria as the alphabetic and strong wordsigns.
 Refer to Using Wordsigns on page 44.
 However, the Lower Sign Rule must also be considered as stated below.